pzivich/Delicatessen/docs/Built-in Equations.rst

     def psi(theta):
         return ee_mean(theta=theta, y=obs_vals)

-Note that ``obs_vals`` must be available in the scope of this defined function.
+Note that ``obs_vals`` must be available in the scope of the defined function.

-After creating the wrapper function, the M-Estimator can be called like the following
+After creating the wrapper function, the corresponding M-Estimator can be called like the following

 .. code::